nik875/agent/README.md

 # IntelliShell

 An intelligent shell made for bioinformatics researchers.
 Operates as a plugin on top of [oh-my-zsh](https://ohmyz.sh/#install).
+The only dependency is Python 3.8+.

 To install, first install/configure zsh and oh-my-zsh.
 To install zsh, run `sudo apt install zsh`, and then `chsh -s $(which zsh)` to set as default shell (change install command depending on your system's package manager).
 Don't worry about configuring anything when it asks, just leave it on the minimal .zshrc.